One Day in Arches National Park: A Complete Guide

 Woman standing along a sandstone fin along Devil's Garden trail in Arches National Park in Utah

 If you’re looking for a quieter time to have those arches all to yourself, winter in Utah can be a spectacular time to visit.
-While the temperature can be pretty frosty during this period (highs in the 40s and lows in the 20s), the park can, at times, get a light dusting of snow that makes the park look even more magical.
+While the temperature can be pretty frosty during this period (highs in the 40s and lows in the 20s), the park can, at times, get a light dusting of snow that makes the park and its stunning rock formations look even more magical.

 What to pack for Arches National Park